bartdesign/PinPal/README.md

 # PinPal
-PinPal is a handheld device that acts like a controller for your iPhone.
-It has 4 hardware buttons and a DMD display.
-It is made specifically for the newly released VPX (Visual Pinball X) app on the Apple iOS app store.
+PinPal is a handheld device that acts as a controller for your iPhone.
+It has four hardware buttons and a DMD display.
+It is made specifically for the newly released VPX (Visual Pinball X) app on the Apple iOS App Store.

-The VPX iOS App has built-in support for a ZeDMD display device, and i've build a specific firmware for the Lilygo T-Display S3 AMOLED device.
-The display refresh speed is high enough for enjoyable gameplay and there are also different scaling modes available to simulate a DMD pixel display.
+The VPX iOS app has built-in support for a ZeDMD display device, and I've built specific firmware for the Lilygo T-Display S3 AMOLED device.
+The display refresh speed is high enough for enjoyable gameplay, and there are also different scaling modes available to simulate a DMD pixel display.
 The ZeDMD firmware has full support for colorized DMD with the help of [Serum](https://github.com/zesinger/libserum).

 ### Gameplay: